Bhatta6190/Spectral-Image-Analysis/Land-Degradation-Assessment-using-HSI-ENVI/README.md

 ## Results
 - **Key Findings:**
-  - Degraded areas exhibit higher bare soil cover and lower NPV compared to conserved regions.
+  - Degraded areas exhibit higher NPV compared to conserved regions.
-  - PV distribution is more uniform in the conserved region, while it is clustered along water sources in degraded lands.
+  - PV distribution is more dense in the conserved region, while it is sparsely distributed in degraded lands.
   - Classification achieved high accuracy, with PV having the best producer’s accuracy (90%-100%) and NPV facing the most misclassification issues.

 ### Classified Map